fushizhe/rulesetwiki/README.md

 ##### Use platform dependent Web Runtime APIs
 The developer should be aware that the supportability of platform dependent web runtime APIs vary in different platforms.
-Here is a picture showing the supportability of web sockets in different platforms.
+Here is an example of web sockets showing the supportability of web sockets in different platforms.

 ![alt text](http://img13.poco.cn/mypoco/myphoto/20120814/11/6445810220120814112612097.png "websocket support")

+For more information about Web Runtime APIs, please visit [this](http://caniuse.com/#cats=JS_API).

 <a name="js3"/>